 Visitors can swim in the beautiful, tranquil spring boil.
 Lifeguards are available during the summer months.
-Canoes and kayaks may be rented at the park concession.
+Canoes, kayaks and paddleboats may be rented at the park concession.
 A boat ramp and boat dock are available.
 The spring run provides access to the Lake Woodruff National Wildlife Refuge, with 18,000 acres of lakes, creeks and marshes to explore.